backrunner/misskey-media-proxy-worker/Readme.md

 ## Usage

-1. Copy `./src/config.template.ts` to `./src/config.ts`.
-2. Modify the `config.ts` file.
+1. Set your config items via environment variables in the ".env"
-3. Run `npm run deploy` to deploy your worker.
+2. Run `npm run deploy` to deploy your worker.

 ## Features